Conveniently located to serve Virginia Beach

-Many women and men desire a flat stomach to feel and look physically fit.
-Even a healthy diet and regular abdominal workouts can sometimes do little to eliminate accumulations of excess fat and loose, sagging skin in the abdominal area.
-If you are bothered by these appearance problems, abdominoplasty may be a good choice for you.
+Many women and men desire a flat stomach to feel and look physically fit; an abdominoplasty, or tummy tuck, can help achieve this aesthetic goal.
+If a healthy diet and regular exercise does little to eliminate accumulations of excess fat and loose sagging skin in your abdominal area, a tummy tuck may be the perfect procedure for you.

 Abdominoplasty is designed to firm and smooth the abdomen.
 This procedure removes excess skin and fat from the abdomen and may also tighten the muscles of the abdominal wall.
 The result is a flatter, tighter abdominal profile.

 Click on the photo box below to view this informative, procedural presentation including an introduction, an overview with illustrations indicating incisions and how the procedure is performed, how best to prepare and what to to expect, and how to take care of yourself after the procedure.

 Patients for Life

 “I have had two surgeries done by Dr. Lopes.
 First one three years ago, second one a year ago in January.
 I chose her because a friend had such great work done by Dr. Lopes.
 She was very personable, caring, and does excellent work.”

 Who Is a Good Candidate for a Tummy Tuck?

 Women and men who are in relatively good shape, but have loose abdominal skin and/or a significant amount of abdominal fat that won’t respond to dieting or exercise are good candidates for a tummy tuck.